BDC Hamburger Icon

 German sociologist Max Weber believed bureaucracy was the most efficient business structure.
 Weber’s management theory, also known as the bureaucratic theory, advocates for transparent power distribution enforced by strict rules.
 He believed such a system was necessary for large corporations to maximize their productivity and achieve results.

-While bureaucracy today is often associated with frustrating, tedious processes and endless red tape, the ideal bureaucracy Weber envisioned emphasizes equality and transparency with open lines of communication and a simple rationale for the division of tasks.
+Bureaucracy today is often associated with frustrating, tedious processes and endless red tape.
+But, the ideal bureaucracy Weber envisioned emphasizes equality, transparency with open lines of communication and a simple rationale for the division of tasks.
 Much like “the American dream,” Weber’s management theory advocates for employee advancement through merit rather than connection or privilege.

 Mintzberg management theory explained

 Henry Mintzberg’s management theory focuses on developing a structure that leverages employees’ strengths to improve organizational workflow and resolve conflict.
-To offset his belief that effective management skills can’t be learned, Mintzberg created simplified business structures emphasizing the importance of allowing workers to develop their skills, thus improving efficiency across the company.
+To offset his belief that effective management skills can’t be learned, Mintzberg created simplified business structures.
+They emphasize the importance of allowing workers to develop their skills, thus improving efficiency across the company.

 Mintzberg’s five organizational structures are ad-hocracy, entrepreneurial organization, machine organization, divisional organization and professional organization.